-stamping of current image

-6. To turn on date stamping for the prints, press [BS] so "On" is displayed.
+- You can specify up to 99 for the number of copies.
+Specify 00 if you do not want to have the image printed. - To turn on date stamping for the prints, press [BS] so "On" is displayed.

-- cause the number of copies to change to "01".
-Any other number of copies setting will remain the same - To turn off date stamping for the prints, press [BS] so "Off" is displayed. - · Repeat steps 4 through 6 if you want to configure other images for printing. - 7.
-After all the settings are the way you want, press [SET] to apply them.
+- Turning on date stamping while "00" is specified for the number of copies will cause the number of copies to change to "01".
+Any other number of copies setting will remain the same when you turn on date stamping. - To turn off date stamping for the prints, press [BS] so "Off" is displayed. - Repeat steps 4 through 6 if you want to configure other images for printing. - After all the settings are the way you want, press [SET] to apply them.